Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

   **USLEEP_RANGE**
     usleep_range() should be preferred over udelay().
-The proper way of using usleep_range() is mentioned in the kernel docs.
+The proper way of using usleep_range() is mentioned in the woke kernel docs.

 Comments